mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 generates, readwritesplit can then perform a synchronization operation with the help of the `MASTER_GTID_WAIT` function.

-If the slave has not caught up to the master within the configured time, it will be retried on the master.
-In MaxScale 2.3.0 an error was returned to the client when the slave timed out.
+If the replica has not caught up to the primary within the configured time, it will be retried on the primary.
+In MaxScale 2.3.0 an error was returned to the client when the replica timed out.

 The exception to this rule is the `fast` mode which does not do any synchronization at all.
-This can be done as any reads that would go to out-of-date servers will be re-routed to the current master.
+This can be done as any reads that would go to out-of-date servers will be re-routed to the current primary.

 ##### Normal SQL